Role of choline in human nutrition

 Health Implications of Inadequate Intake

-Choline deficiency manifests as impaired liver function, muscle damage, and cognitive deficits, underscoring its essentiality.
-Vulnerable populations include pregnant women due to increased fetal demands for neural development.
-Genetic variants affecting choline metabolism further accentuate individual susceptibility to deficiency-related disorders.
+Choline deficiency manifests as impaired liver function, muscle damage, and cognitive deficits.
+Pregnant women are especially vulnerable to choline deficiency due to increased fetal demands for neural development.

 References